sankarshanmukhopadhyay/Links/README.md

        * Norms, and the evolution of sets of norms
        * Village defences
        * Non-zero sum opportunities that leverage both search and reputation in the social graph
-       * Frameworks to support work on hard problems of coordinated action.
+       * Support for work on hard problems of coordinated action.

 ### Architecture
 The project aims to build a type of decentralized agent that can: